Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

 ## 🐢 Low-Spec Mode

-Got 8GB RAM or less?
-Run one VM at a time: attack the Windows VM, export logs, shut it down, then bring up the SIEM VM to ingest and analyze.
-Slower, but every exercise stays doable.
+Got 8GB RAM or less, or very limited disk space?
+Run one VM at a time: attack the Windows VM, export logs, shut it down, then bring up whichever VM you need next to run Zircolite/hunt/analyze.
+Since there's no always-on SIEM server to keep running, this mode fits naturally with the architecture — slower, but every exercise stays doable.

 ---

 ## ⚠️ Note on Scope

-This path doesn't cover cloud security monitoring (AWS/Azure/GCP logging) or full SOAR automation — those need paid cloud accounts or enterprise tooling.
-A **Phase 2** using free-tier AWS/Azure logging may follow as a future CyberAtaraxia Careers entry.
+This path doesn't cover cloud security monitoring (AWS/Azure/GCP logging), full SOAR automation, or centralized multi-host SIEM operation (correlating alerts live across many hosts) — those need paid cloud accounts, enterprise tooling, or more storage/compute than a 3-VM home lab.
+If you later have the disk space for a 4th VM, adding Wazuh or Security Onion back in as a **Phase 2 upgrade** is a natural next step once the fundamentals here are solid.
+A **Phase 2** using free-tier AWS/Azure logging may also follow as a future CyberAtaraxia Careers entry.

 ---